elaysason/Non-Deterministic-Drone-Problem/README.md

 # Non-Deterministic-Drone-Problem
 In this problem we are the head of a delivery agency and try to deliver the packages in the shortest time possible.
-Our clients are operating in a non-deterministic manner.
+Our clients are moving across the grid in a non-deterministic manner.

 1. [General](#General)
     - [Program Structure](https://github.com/elaysason/Deterministic-Drone-Problem/blob/main/README.md#program-structure)